-The South Atlantic Fishery Management Council (Council) concludes it is advantageous to impose reporting consistency in the for-hire sector, and have charter vessels reporting electronically just as headboats currently report.
+The South Atlantic Council concludes it is advantageous to impose reporting consistency in the for-hire sector, and have charter vessels reporting electronically just as headboats currently report.
 A long term goal is to have the current Marine Recreational Information Program (MRIP) for-hire survey for charter vessels entirely replaced by an electronic logbook census reporting program.
-The Council concludes that the Atlantic Coastal Cooperative Statistics Program (ACCSP) offers a proven and effective mechanism for meeting this intent, and therefore strongly recommends that NMFS consider using ACCSP when implementing the provisions of this amendment.
+The South Atlantic Council concludes that the Atlantic Coastal Cooperative Statistics Program (ACCSP) offers a proven and effective mechanism for meeting this goal, and therefore strongly recommends that the National Marine Fisheries Service (NMFS) consider using ACCSP when implementing the provisions of this amendment.
+To this end, the Council is working with NMFS (Southeast Regional Office, Southeast Fisheries Science Center, and Marine Recreational Information Program) on implementation details.
+This type of cooperative work will result in the successful implementation of electronic reporting by charter vessels.